Bike Across Portugal

 Your bicycling adventure ends today.
 Whether you have connecting plans out of Beja, or plan to take the 2-hour ExperiencePlus! shuttle back to Lisbon (schedule flights after 2:00P.M.).
 Boa viagem!

-HighlightsRoman cities, Undiscovered roads, Olive oil and wine tastings, Portugal's historic Pousada luxury hotels, Marble museum, Star-gazing, The ceramics of São Pedro do Corval, Medieval town of Evora, Tapestries of ArraiolosKeep in Mind: We work hard to maintain consistency across all of our tours, but some trips have unique differences.
+HighlightsRoman cities, Undiscovered roads, Olive oil and wine tastings, Portugal's historic Pousada luxury hotels, Marble museum, The ceramics of São Pedro do Corval, Medieval town of EvoraKeep in Mind: We work hard to maintain consistency across all of our tours, but some trips have unique differences.
 Here are some things to keep in mind about this tour.

-IncludesUse of a quality 27-30 speed bicycle; 7 nights' accommodation; 7 breakfasts, 5 dinners with wine; shuttle to and from Lisbon; 2 wine and 1 olive oil tasting; two to three bilingual tour leaders; van support plus "The Usual""The Usual" (Included with every ExperiencePlus! tour)
+IncludesUse of a quality 27-30 speed bicycle; 7 nights' accommodation; 7 breakfasts, 1 picnic,5 dinners with wine; shuttle from and back to Lisbon; 2 wine and 1 olive oil tasting; two to three bilingual tour leaders; van support plus "The Usual""The Usual" (Included with every ExperiencePlus! tour)

 Begin/EndElvas / Beja

 Daily DistanceAverage 63 km (38 miles) per riding day

 Rating201 Flat and gently rolling hills with 30 - 40 mile days.
 Two short steep climbs on two days.

 TermsTerms & Conditions